jesslynlandgren/hangman/README.md

 * Limit the number of guesses per word (correct guesses do not count against this total).

 ##Walkthrough
 The script is broken down into a section of main code and a series of functions that execute the repeated actions.
+In the main code, there are two while loops: 1)run while the user elects to continue playing and 2)run while the user has not guessed the word.
+In the inner loop, the user is first prompted to choose the method by which the word to be guessed is set.  `random` selects a word from a small hard-coded list, while `player2` allows a second user to enter a word to be used while masking the input on screen.
+Empty lists for the formatted guessed letter output, the unformatted guessed word, and the max number of guesses are initialized.
+In the inner loop,  the user is prompted with the current ASCII, the current progress on the word, the number of guesses remaining and then asked to make a guess.
+The current progress on the word is printed with a group of 3 underscores for each letter in the word (underscore-letter-underscore for guessed letters).
+Each guessed letter is evaluated against the word, the list of currently guessed letters is updated, and out is generated for the user confirming their guess as correct or incorrect.
+If the playAgain() prompt in the outer returns yes, the loop continues, and if it returns no, then the code breaks out of the inner loop and exits.

+The functions are as follows:
+* setASCII() - modifies base ASCII for current guess number (adds body parts)
+* printASCII() - prints ASCII array
+* getLetter() - prompts the user for a guess (letter) and enforces only a-z input
+* playAgain() - asks the user if they want to play again, enforces y/n input, and if no, breaks out of inner while loop
+* selectMethod() - prompts user to choose method of play, enforces 'random' or 'player2' input
+* verifyWord() - enforces a-z input for player2 method (no spaces or characters)

-In the main code, we first set the base ASCII array that will be modified with each unsuccessful guess.
+he base ASCII array will be modified with each unsuccessful guess.
 I started with this sketch to define the skeleton array in the main code, while setASCII returns the original array modified based on the guess number to show the correct number of "body parts."

-[hangman_ascii.jpg]

-When the user runs the script, they are prompted to choose the method by which the word to be guessed is set.  `random` selects a word from a small hard-coded list, while `player2` allows a second user to enter a word to be used while masking the input on screen.
-The max number of guesses is 6 (due to the ASCII selected).
-The user is prompted with the current ASCII, the current progress on the word, the number of guesses remaining and then asked to make a guess.
-The

-The functions are as follows:
-* setASCII():
-* printASCII()
-* getLetter()
-* playAgain()
-* selectMethod()
-* verifyWord()
+![ASCII Sketch][hangman_ascii.jpg]

 ##Screenshots

+![Hangman1][hangman1.tiff]
+![Hangman2][hangman2.tiff]
+![Hangman3][hangman3.tiff]
+![Hangman4][hangman4.tiff]